For training and technical assistance needs or questions, please email [email protected].

 • A person who stands in the place of a parent to the respondent.

-• The director of a hospital, or their designee, in which the respondent is or was recently hospitalized.
+• The director of a hospital, or their designee, in which the respondent is hospitalized.

 • The director of a public or charitable agency, or their designee, who has within the last 30 days provided or who is currently providing behavioral health services to the respondent or in whose institution the respondent resides.